Miners’ mixed reaction

-Like precious metals, mining shares have also been slowly falling.
+The precious metal mining companies take much of their direction from the precious metals themselves.
+A gloomy year for the metals results in gloomy balance sheets for these miners.
+Like precious metals, mining stocks have also been slowly falling over the past one month.
 On average, miners follow gold’s price direction almost 50% of the time.
 Most mining companies reversed their 2015 losses during the first few months of 2016 and posted substantial gains.

-Sibanye Gold, Gold Fields, and Agnico Eagle Mines are trading at massive premiums to their 100-day moving averages.
+Gold Fields, Agnico Eagle, Randgold, and Pan America Silver are trading at massive premiums to their 100-day moving averages.
 A huge premium over a trading price suggests a possible fall in price.
-Primero Mining, however, is trading below it 100-day moving average due to its massive YTD losses.

-The RSI (relative strength index) levels for miners and precious metals are falling.
+The RSI (relative strength index) levels for miners and precious metals are falling with its falling prices.
 An RSI level above 70 indicates that a stock has been overbought and could fall.
 An RSI level below 30 indicates that a stock has been oversold and could rise.
-GDXJ’s RSI is close to 61.
+GDXJ’s RSI is close to 64.